Weston-super-Mare railway station: 1884 station

 A new terminal station was opened in 1914 to deal with excursion traffic, being known as Locking Road station, while the main station was known as Weston-super-Mare General.
 In the 1950s as many as 30,000 excursionists could arrive at the station on a sunny bank holiday.
 Most came on trains from the Bristol area but some would travel further.
 For example, on Whit Monday in May 1956 trains came places such as from London Paddington, Wolverhampton, Cheltenham and Blaina.
 The platforms at Locking Road closed on 6 September 1964.
 The area once used by the 1866 and Locking Road stations, along with the sidings, has now been replaced by a Tesco store and a large car and coach park.

 The loop line was singled on 31 January 1972.
-Most of the sidings were removed at this time and the bay platform (Platform 3) was reduced to the status of a siding.
+Most of the sidings were removed at this time and the bay platform 3 was reduced to the status of a siding.
 Two signal boxes – one at each end of the station – were closed and new colour light signals provided.
 These are controlled from a panel signal box at Bristol Temple Meads, but an emergency panel was provided in the station supervisor's office (which has since been removed) that can be used to control the line from Puxton Signal Box to Uphill Junction along both the loop line and avoiding line when there are problems with the normal signalling system.

 The station itself was refurbished in 1986 with a new booking office.
 A few years later the canopy was renewed.
 This saw the removal of a few bays of the canopy at the east end of the station, and the replacement of the hipped canopy by a simpler modern design, although the original cast iron columns support this.
 Some hipped bays remain on the road side of the station entrance as a reminder of how it all once looked.